MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

     |**ARN No.**|This field captures the Vendor ARN No. only when GST registration number is not available.|

-## To set up GST in Vendor Order Address
+## To set up GST in vendor order address

 1. Choose the ![img](image/search.jpg)icon, enter **Vendor** > **Order Addresses**, and then choose the related link.
 2. Fill in the fields as described in the following table.